-A person called Joseph ben Houliel, who is said to in the East, having accumulated some property, was induced to purchase a considerable quantity of houseamong them were several tenements in a place called Marlborough-court, Spitalfields, inhabited by persons of the very lowest class of Irish.
-One of these tenants, added, that this was not an unusual occurrence with tenants.
+A person called Joseph ben Houlicl, who is said to have been an interpreter attached to the French army in the East, having accumulated some property, was the very lowest class of Irish.
+One of these tenants, ground, and otherwise injuring him.
+The Frenchman added, that this was not an unusual occurrence with his tenants.
 The Irishman was fined 51., or six months.
 A man named James Barrett was, on Wednesday, fined five pounds for an indecent assault on a girl under eleven years old.
 The prisoner is a grocer at Limehouse, and had hired the poor child (an orphan) from the workhouse to nurse his children.
-His wife and family being away, at Gravesend, he dosed the girl with beer and gin, and shamefully abused her.
+His wife and family being away, at Gravesend, he dosed the girl with beer and gin, and shamofully abused her.
 In the morning she escaped from his house, gave information, and proceedings were taken, which resulted as above.
 At the Surrey Sessions, on Wednesday, James Hill, a sawyer, was convicted of assaulting a police-constable on the 9th of July.
 The officer was brutally used by the prisoner.
 The prisoner's only defence was that he was tipsy at the time, and knew nothing of the affair.
 The chairman said such assaults must be put a stop to, and that drunkenness was no excuse.
-He sentenced the prisoner to twelve months' hard labour.
-At Greenwich police-court, George Poland pleaded guilty to a charge of forging a seaman's certificate of service, by which he had incurred a penalty of 1001.
-It appeared that he had presented a certificate to the Board of Trade on the 24th of January last, stating that sary.
-I never had it out before, and had no object or he had served as mate in the Littlejohn from Feb.
+He sentenced the on the charge of bigamy. prisoner to twelve months' hard labour.
+At Greenwich police-court, George Poland pleaded guilty to a charge of forging a seaman's cortificate of service, by which he had incurred a penalty of 100%.
+It appeared that he had presented a certificate to the Board of Trade on the 24th of January last, stating that he had served as mate in the Littlejohn from Feb.
 10 intention whatever in taking it out with me on the night 1850, to Oct.
-10 of the same year.
-Such certificate would have entitled him to a certificate of service, as it happened prior to 1851, after which an examination of competency would be necessary; but it was found to be a forgery, as he did not join the Littlejohn until early in 1851.
+19 of the same year.
+Such certificate own imagination) on the Times and Morning Star, for would have entitled him to a certificate of service, as it happened prior to 1851, after which an examination of competency would be necessary; but it was found to be a forgery, as he did not join the Littlejohn until early in 1851.
 He was fined 10%.